Best Health Insurance for Self-Employed Professionals | PolicyX

 Introduction

 Self-employed individuals, including freelancers, entrepreneurs, and gig economy workers, do not have health insurance from their employers.
-Medical inflation is also accelerating in India, with a national level of around 14% annually, which means one hospitalization incident could erase years of savings.
+Medical inflation in India is accelerating at around 14% annually, meaning a single hospitalization incident could erase years of savings.

-Health insurance for the self-employed is not just a safety net; it is a financial plan that is necessary as well.
-In this article, we’ll cover why you need it, the best options in 2025, costs, tax benefits, and how you can pick the right plan for yourself and your family.
+Health insurance for the self-employed is not just a safety net; it is a necessary financial plan.
+In this article, we'll cover why you need it, the best options for 2025, costs, tax benefits, and how to pick the right plan for yourself and your family.

 Why Self-Employed Professionals Need Health Insurance